Odd Number of Teams

 ––> this will make 3 games each week, i.e. two teams will have a bye each week

-You can add bye "games" manually onto the schedule via the add a game button (towards the bottom of the controls on the schedule maker).
-Simply select the team with the bye as the home team and leave the away team blank.
-Optionally set the start to 23:59 on the date where you want the game to appear, which applies the bye style you see for system-generated byes.
+If you prefer, you can add bye "games" manually onto the schedule via the add a game button (towards the bottom of the controls on the schedule maker).